textileio/js-powergate-client/README.md

 const pow = createPow({ host })
 ```

-Most Powergate APIs require authorization in the form of a user auth token. users are created using the `admin` API.
+Most Powergate APIs require authorization in the form of a user auth token.
+Users are created using the `admin` API.
 Powergate's backend may be configured to secure the `admin` API with an auth token, and in that case, you'll neeed to set the admin auth token on the client as shown below.

 ```typescript
 import { createPow } from "@textile/powergate-client"